-With this rule in play, Wild Cards Incapacitated from damage roll make a Vigor roll as usual but treat Critical Failures as regular failures and ignore the rules for Bleeding Out.
+With this rule in play, Wild Cards who are Incapacitated from a damage roll make a Vigor roll as usual but treat Critical Failures as regular failures and ignore the rules for Bleeding Out.

 How a hero might survive what should be certain death is a chance to get creative.
 An adventurer who falls from a towering cliff, for example, might land in a pool of water or crash through the branches of a forest far below.